aws-samples/recorded-voice-insight-extraction-webapp/README.md

 The minimal IAM permissions needed to bootstrap and deploy the cdk are described in `ReVIEW/infra/minimal-iam-policy.json`.
 Ensure the customer creates this policy and associates it with your user or role in their environment.

 ### *Configure the Stack*
-Edit the `infra/config.yaml` file to provide a base name for your stack (`stack_name_base`), bucket names, Bedrock model IDs, etc for your application.
+Edit the `infra/config.yaml` file to optionally provide a descriptive base name for your stack (`stack_name_base`).
+This file is also where you can choose specific Bedrock embedding models and large language models, and define chunking strategies for the knowledge base which will ingest transcriptions of uploaded media files.
+Here is also where you can re-use an existing Cognito user pool should you want to bootstrap your application with an existing user base.

 ### *Configure Bedrock Model Access*